vimvaders/vimvaders.github.io/_posts/2015-08-20-frag-grenade.markdown

 }
 {% endhighlight %}

-By the way if we compile and execute the resulting code we get the following output:
+By the way, if we compile and execute the resulting code we get the following output:

     $ gcc output.c -o output
     $ ./output